EclesioMeloJunior/rust16vm/README.md

 #### EXP
 To calculate the exponentiation (Aⁿ), you should set the bit at position 1 of the FLAGS register to 1 and then perform the multiplication instruction.
 The result of the exponentiation will be placed on the stack.
 Ex:
+  OR FLAGS, #2
+  MUL A, B
+  LDR SP, C

 #### SQRT
 To calculate the square root (√A), you should set the bit at position 1 of the FLAGS register to 1 and then perform the SQRT instruction.
 The result of the square root will be placed on the stack.